thainamhoang/adasite/index.md

 Now that we have the theory settled, let's look at the data.
 We used [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) that contains the release year, name and plot descriptions.
-From the histogram below, we can see that there is a considerable amount of movies.
+The histogram below, is representing the number of movie (frequency) each year for our preprocessed data.
+We can see that there is a considerable amount of movies.
 To cope with such quantities, we decided to run the analysis on decade basis.
 In other words, all the correlation analyses below are done for 10 years: 1920-1929, 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all